ChiedozieOkoh/armageddon/README.md

 * finally simulate the linked executable `armageddon code.o`

 ## Memory Usage
-Currently the size of memory available to the simulator is the same as the size of the \
+Currently the size of memory available to the simulator is the same as the size as the \
-ELF file passed as a command line arguement.
+text section of the ELF file passed as a command line arguement.

 ## Notes On compatability with ARMv6-M ISA
 The simulator is still in development so not all instructions are implemented yet.\